tc39/notes/meetings/2017-07/jul-26.md

 SYG: There are these programmable cache APIs.
 These can help with warm load times.
 This proposal is oriented to cold load time.

-MS: How much of the top 100 websites need this?
+MLS: How much of the top 100 websites need this?
 Will they go through the work to set up the tooling?

 VD: I looked at a top sampling from Alexa.
 Web developers are building less rich applications on the web because of the performance comparison with native.